Stem cell storage FAQs

 2. What happens on the day?

 When you go into labour, all you need to do is bring your collection kit with you to the hospital and contact your phlebotomist to let them know that your baby is on the way.
 They will wait until your baby arrives and the umbilical cord is clamped and cut, before performing the stem cell collection in a separate room using your collection kit.
 Once the sample has been collected, they will hand the kit back to your birthing partner who will just need to contact our 24/7 dedicated medical courier.
 Our courier will arrive in around 1-2 hours to collect the sample and bring it directly back to our laboratory.
-We will process your baby’s cord blood within 12-24 hours, test it and place it into long-term storage, ready and waiting for when your baby or your family need to use it.
+We will process your baby’s cord blood within 12-24 hours, test it and place it into long-term storage, ready and waiting if your baby or your family need to use it.

 4. How do I access the cells if they are needed?